 How do you prepare for record-breaking cold amidst a Chicago polar vortex?
-While we love adventuring in Chicago on walking, bus and boat tours during rain, shine or snow, we currently are not operating our outdoor walking tours during this Chiberia weather.
+While we love adventuring in Chicago on walking, bus and boat tours during rain, shine or snow, we currently are not operating our winter walking tours during this Chiberia weather.
 Our friend and guest blogger Johanna Wawro said “carpe diem” and went out for some hardcore outdoor exploration, and she has some helpful tips for surviving and making the most of the polar vortex.

 Why Venture Out in a Chicago Polar Vortex?